softwaresaved/ResearchFish-investigation-across-councils/README.md

 The data directory contains:

+1. "softwareandtechnicalproductsearch-1481901871545.csv": A csv file downloaded by Simon Hettrick from Gateway to Research on 16 December 2016.
+This contains all "Software and Technical Products" research outputs
 1. "Software&TechnicalProducts - ResearchFish.xlsx": around 1600 software outputs sent to us on 17 November 2016 by Louise Tillman from the EPSRC.
 1. "researchfish_results.xlsx": results from the analysis
 1. "impact.txt": all of the outputs' impact statements merged into a single text file for easy loading into a word frewquency counter